Blurb: Once again, it's my chance to speak out about the Meaning

 I know I look pitiful, but I don't want anyone's pity.

 Having a communication disorder makes it even worse.
-People
+Some people

-assume I must be retarded.
-Give me an interpreter, give me some
+assume I have cognitive problems.
+Give me an interpreter, give me

-extra time and I'll show you there's an amazing brain inside
+some extra time and I'll show you there's an awesome brain inside

 This is part of why I love writing my blog.
 I can reach out to

 people, tell them about my life and all the things I can do.
 I